IuliaStoichescu/GradleExercise/README.md

 punctuation.color=blue
 ```

-Create a PropertyUtils class in the `org.example` package.
+Create a PropertiesUtils class in the `org.example` package.
 This class will be used to load the properties files and get
 the values for the components of the greeting.

 ```java